bfeaver/gift-exchange/README.md

 just run a dry-run and let people know.
 Names in exclusions must match the participant's name or the exclusion won't match.

-Run a test to will show assignments to users:
+Run a test to show assignments to users:
 ```
 $ bin/console app:exchange list.yaml --dry-run
 Would send email to "John" assigned to "Bob".